cyfronet-fid/marketplace/README.md

 To make storing them a little easier `dotenv` gem has been employed.
 You can read documentation [here](https://github.com/bkeepers/dotenv).

-In short you can store your env variables in `.env` file in the root of the project.
+You can store your env variables in `.env` file in the root of the project.
-You can then access them via:
+You can then access them in ruby code via:
 ```
 ENV[VAR]
 ```